dkutelov/crypto-tracker-frontend/README.md

 # Crypto tracker frontend

 This project is a simple page application written in React.
+The application is an exam project for Softuni React course 4/2021.
+The project is using a backend written in Node/ Express (see the link to the repo in the backend section).
+The backend is using a MongoDB database in Atlas cloud.
+Images for avatars of the users are uploaded to Firbase cloud storage.

-You need to download the zip file or clone the repo to run the application.
+To run the application you need to download the zip file or clone the repo to run the application.

 - install dependencies